 - We offer EHOP (Explore Hopkins Program) each fall, a program that brings prospective doctoral students from underrepresented backgrounds to campus for an intimate opportunity to learn more about our programs.

-In fall 2020, The Department of Computer Science launched its first Diversity and Inclusion Committee.
-The committee embodies two principles.
-It is representative; members are drawn from all constituencies, including undergraduate students, graduate students, staff, and faculty.
-It also has independent authority to execute its policy and oversight mission.
+In fall 2020, the Department of Computer Science launched its first Diversity and Inclusion Committee.
+The committee embodies two principles: it is representative—members are drawn from all constituencies, including undergraduate students, graduate students, staff, and faculty—and it has independent authority to execute its policy and oversight mission.